 Assessment of Applications (internal document)

 The assessment will be carried out by Facility Point Partners with the help of assessment guidelines provided in this document.

+Eligibility check

-Each application will be assessed by one assessor, using the eligibility criteria and eligibility check grid.
+During the eligibility check each application will be assessed by one assessor, using the eligibility criteria and eligibility check grid.
+The EUSAIR Youth Council Coordinator at the Facility Point Lead Partner verifies the accuracy of the completed eligibility check.
 The applicants passing the eligibility check will proceed to the assessment of the motivational letters.

 Eligibility check grid